James Hargest: First World War

 Following the outbreak of the First World War in August 1914 Hargest volunteered to serve in the New Zealand Expeditionary Force (NZEF) and was commissioned as a second lieutenant in the Otago Mounted Rifles.
-He served in the Gallipoli Campaign and was severely wounded during the August Offensive.
+He served in the Gallipoli campaign and was severely wounded during the August Offensive.
 After several months of convalescence, he returned to active service in July 1916 with the New Zealand Division.
 Assigned to the 1st Battalion of the Otago Infantry Regiment, he commanded a company during the Battle of the Somme in September 1916.
 His actions in restoring order in his battalion, when he assumed command of four companies that had suffered heavy casualties following a failed attack on 27 September, saw him rewarded with the Military Cross.
+The citation for his MC, which appeared in The London Gazette in December, reads as follows:

 By the end of the year he had been promoted to major.

 Appointed to second-in-command of the battalion, Hargest was involved in the preliminary planning for the Battle of Messines in June 1917.
 He carried out vital reconnaissance of the German front lines, penetrating the enemy communication trenches in the lead up to the battle.
 During the German spring offensive, launched in March 1918, he was made acting battalion commander.
 In September 1918, he was promoted to lieutenant colonel and given command of the 2nd Battalion, Otago Infantry Regiment.
-He participated in the last offensive action of the war involving the New Zealand Division when on 4 November 1918, his battalion attacked Germans positioned in a fortified house in the Mormal Forest.
+He participated in the last offensive action of the war involving the New Zealand Division when on 4 November 1918, a week before the armistice with Germany, his battalion attacked Germans positioned in a fortified house in the Mormal Forest.
 Having captured the house, it was made his temporary headquarters.
 It later received a direct hit from artillery fire and Hargest was fortunate to escape unhurt.
 His leadership of his battalion during the last few months of the war was recognised with an appointment to the Distinguished Service Order, a mention in despatches and the French Legion of Honour.
+The citation for his DSO states the following:

 In the immediate postwar period, he remained in command of his battalion while it performed occupation duties in Cologne until his departure to England on 4 February 1919.